-There are three high-speed rail services operated in the Netherlands: Thalys, InterCityExpress (ICE), and Eurostar.
+Three high-speed rail services are operated in the Netherlands: Thalys, InterCityExpress (ICE), and Eurostar.
 Most of the way between Antwerp and Rotterdam, Rotterdam and Amsterdam allow for 300 km/h.
-This high-speed railway line is called the HSL-Zuid, which is on the corridor that connects Amsterdam/Schiphol International Airport with Paris and Lille, via Brussels.
+This high-speed railway line is called the HSL-Zuid, which is on the corridor that connects Amsterdam/Schiphol International Airport with Paris and Lille via Brussels.

 5. Saudi Arabia - Talgo 350 SRO - 300 km/h (186.4 mph)

 The Haramain high-speed railway was opened to the public in 2018.
 The oil-rich country has linked the two Islamic holy cities, Mecca and Medina, with high-speed rail service using a 453 km (281.5 miles) long track.
 The 36 Spanish Talgo 350 SRO trains can reach speeds of up to 300 km/h, reaching Mecca from Medina in just 2 hours.

 5. Germany - ICE 3 - 300 km/h (186.4 mph)